Monday, July 11, 2016

 5.0 In some Dhamma Desanas (talks) monks explain a very precise and clear practice that one may engage in to attain Nibbana.
 The basic steps one has to follow are not too demanding.
 They seem very encouraging and clear enough to engage in as a practice.
 This practice is followed in three stages.

-6.0 In the first stage, a practitioner by following four virtuous qualities of Kalyana Mitra Sevanaya - associating with noble friends; Saddarma Sravanaya - learning the Dhamma; Yoniso Manasikara - being always mindful and acting wisely with clear comprehension in accordance with Dhamma; and following a Dhamma-nu-Dhamma Prathipadawa - the noble eightfold path, gains entry into the Path - stream entry path.
+6.0 In the first stage, a practitioner by following four virtuous qualities of Kalyana Mitra Sevanaya - associating with noble friends; Saddarma Sravanaya -listening to and learning the Dhamma; Yoniso Manasikara - being always mindful and acting wisely with clear comprehension in accordance with Dhamma; and following a Dhamma-nu-Dhamma Prathipadawa - the noble eightfold path, gains entry into the Path - stream entry path.

 7.0 In addition to the four fold virtues described above, the stream enterer has to also develop unwavering trust (Sraddawa) in the Buddha, the Dhamma (the teaching), the Sanga (the noble community) and the Seela (virtuous living).